-Tasmania may seem small on a map, especially next to the mainland Australia.
-But once you start checking distances you realise it’s actually not that small at all.
+Tasmania may seem small on a map, especially next to mainland Australia.
+But once you start planning a road trip and check the distances you realise it’s actually not that small at all.
 The land size area can be compared to Sri Lanka (see the pic below via thetruesize.com).

 My birthday was a perfect excuse to finally visit Tasmania.
 From Melbourne, it’s just a short 40 minutes flight to Launceston and with good flight promos, the flight can be cheaper than the bus to the airport (like it was in our case).

-The route for our 4 nights/5 days visit was relatively ambitious.
+The route for our 4 nights/5 days road trip was relatively ambitious.
 It meant we wouldn’t spend much time in each place but allowed us to get a taste of what’s on offer in each region.

 Launceston – Cradle Mountain – Hobart – Freycinet National Park – Launceston

 The weather for our flight to Tassie was far from perfect.
 Once we commenced the descent we were in a thick grey cloud for good 20 minutes and only saw the ground when we were almost touching down.

 At the airport

 The Europcar’s car rental desk turned out to be conveniently located right next to the luggage carousel.
 While Hubby was taking care of the formalities I waited for our bags.
 Both didn’t take long and we were able to hit the road in our cute red Mitsi.

 There were a couple of stops planned in Launceston before we headed to Cradle Mountain.
 First, we grabbed lunch at Burger Got Soul – good, home-style burgers made using Tasmanian produce.
 Then we stocked up on supplies – sparkling wine, drinks, road trip snacks and some food for dinner and breakfast.
 This was a very good idea, as it turned out later.
 There wasn’t much to choose from in the mountains and the weather was miserable until late at night so we wouldn’t go out to eat anyway.